This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to Choose an Oregon Cerebral Palsy Lawyer

 For a medical malpractice case, you need to act fairly quickly.
-However, you also need to take some time to be sure you choose the right lawyer.
+However, you must also take some time to choose the right lawyer.
 Interview a few lawyers before you settle on someone who makes you feel comfortable.

 Consider only lawyers specializing in birth injury, cerebral palsy, medical malpractice, and disability rights.